 Just to be clear about it, this didn’t involve any kind competition or social media challenge, like these (usually French) individuals who live one year without palm oil.

-Just to be clear, it was not a competition or a challenge, you know – like these people (usually French) who live one year without palm oil or those who climb a mountain to support a charity or the ones who make millions with an ebook about ebooks.
-You know those people who post stuff online all the time, have followers and tell you that now they have bought a new MacBook they would never go back to a regular PC in a million years?
+Neither am I talking about those who run a marathon in November to support a charity or, alternatively, make millions with an ebook about ebooks and then tell you that now that they have bought a new MacBook, they would never go back to a regular PC in a million years.

-Well, this was not me.
-No blog, no followers, no social media.
-It was just myself, constantly thinking that my place was supposed to be elsewhere.
+I had no blog, no followers or supporters, no social media.
+It was just myself, constantly thinking that my place was certainly supposed to be elsewhere.

-Queen’s Park, Finsbury Park, Hackney, Bermondsey, Canada Water, Woolwich, Bromley (which is in Kent technically, but I am located only 9ft away from the border, so I still consider it being London.
-Also, if I’d tell you that I live in Kent you’d picture grasslands and horses, while everything we’ve got here is cars and pigeons).
+When it comes to London, I have lived in Queen’s Park, Finsbury Park, Hackney, Bermondsey, Canada Water, Woolwich, Bromley (which is in Kent technically, but I was located only 9ft away from the border, so I still consider it being London.
+Also, if I’d tell you that I lived in Kent you’d picture horse races, not the rat invasion I described here), Alexandra Palace, Bounds Green and still counting.

-So I tirelessly kept changing flats, flatmates, mates, milk brands.
-It didn’t matter where I was and what I was doing, I constantly felt in the wrong place.
+Back then, I tirelessly kept changing flats, flatmates, mates and jobs, because no matter where I was and what I was doing, I was always and constantly feeling in the wrong place.

-I would have found a better job elsewhere.
-I would have done everything to find THE job.
+I would have found a better job elsewhere, I’d repeat myself: I would have done everything to find THE job.

 My dream job had to be somewhere out there, somewhere over the rainbow.

-I had this in mind the last time I moved to London under the rain.
+I had this in mind when I moved back to London for the second time, under the rain.

-My dream job would eventually appear, I was sure, it was just a matter of time, it was just that I didn’t have the right chance yet: in London, everything would be different.
+My dream job would eventually appear, I was sure about that, it was just a matter of time, it was just that I didn’t have the right chance yet: in London, everything would be different.